kaka-two/TestFlops/README.md

 # TestFlops
-This repository is used to test the flops consumed during batch processing of DNN models for the paper "Harbor: Harnessing Bandwidth and Computation Resources for Quality of Experience on Heterogeneous Edge-AI Devices".
+This repository is used to measure data during batch processing of DNN models for the paper "Harbor: Harnessing Bandwidth and Computation Resources for Quality of Experience on Heterogeneous Edge-AI Devices".

 ## Dependencies
 The code is written in Python 3.7.